I am back!

 All year long our moms have been carrying most of the weight to give us time to study, and if not, well, they're still working their butts off.

-Take a few minutes of your time to take a chore or two off her shoulders.
+Take a few minutes of your time to take a couple of chores off her shoulders.
 A small act a day could mean so much to her - even if she doesn't verbally say it, in her heart you might not know how huge your good deeds pile has become.

 (Plus, it gives room for a mother-child talk.
 We could always use one, right?
 Whether it's to rant about a minor inconvenience that's been bothering you or tea between your cousins, moms are always great to talk to.)

 Also are #BestAdviceGivers, amirite?

 These are just a few ideas that I have on my list this summer and plan (and hope!) to go over.

 What do you have in mind?
 Share them in the comments below so others can benefit as well!
 (And by others it also means me ehehehe.)